dranidis/peer_assess_gas/README.md

 {"scriptId":"xxxxxxxxxxxxxxxx"}
 ```

-Paste the new Script ID.
+Paste the new Script ID and execute:

 ```